-- Employees have an entitlement in proportion to the size of their employment for the necessary care of - their ill partner - blood relatives in the first degree (parents, adoptive parents, children, adoptive - blood relatives in the second degree (grandparent, grandchild, brother, sister) - those who are part of their household - those with whom they are in another kind of social relationship, insofar as the care directly arises from that relationship and should in all reasonableness be provided by them. - The period of short-team care leave in the event of illness is no more than ten working 2. days per calendar year and is paid. - 3.
+- 1. Employees have an entitlement in proportion to the size of their employment for the necessary care of their ill - partner - blood relative in the first degree (parents, adoptive parents, children, adoptive children) - blood relative in the second degree (grandparent, grandchild, brother, sister) - · person who are part of their household - person with whom they are in another kind of social relationship, insofar as the care directly arises from that relationship and should in all reasonableness be provided by them. - 2.
+The period of short-team care leave in the event of illness is no more than ten working days per calendar year and is paid. - 3.
 The period of long-term care leave in the event of life-threatening illness is no more than six weeks per situation, of which four weeks fully paid and two weeks at 50% of their remuneration.
 At the employee's request, this long-term care leave may be extended.
-The employer determines the duration of the extended long-term care leave and any additional conditions. - During extended long-term care leave, employees are entitled to - at least 50% of their remuneration during the first two weeks of the extension; further extensions of care leave are in principle unpaid - full accrual of pension and social security entitlements - vacation leave in order to compensate for the unpaid part of the extended long-term - vacation leave immediately following the extended long-term care leave.

-The employer shall allow the employee to take vacation leave immediately following the extended care leave.

-- 5. The period of long-term care leave for the care of a person who is ill or in need of help as referred to in paragraph 1 is no more than six weeks per situation and is unpaid. - The employee can take unpaid leave to provide informal care.
-6. - During the unpaid care leave pension accrual continues to be based on the number of 7. working hours prior to the leave.
-The full pension premiums (including the employer contribution) are borne by the employee.
-This also applies to the life-course leave deployed for this purpose. - 8.
-The request for leave as defined in this article may be refused or withdrawn if there are pressing operational interests. - The employer may require the employee to make plausible that care of a person as 9. referred to in the first paragraph is necessary due to illness or life-threatening illness.
+The employer determines the duration of the extended long-term care leave and any additional conditions. - 4.
+During extended long-term care leave, employees are entitled to - at least 50% of their remuneration during the first two weeks of the extension; further extensions of care leave are in principle unpaid - full accrual of pension and social security entitlements - vacation leave in order to compensate for the unpaid part of the extended long-term care leave - vacation leave immediately following the extended long-term care leave. - The employer shall allow the employee to take vacation leave immediately following the extended care leave. - 5.
+The period of long-term care leave for the care of a person who is ill or in need of help as referred to in paragraph 1 is no more than six weeks per situation and is unpaid. - 6.
+The employee can take unpaid leave to provide informal care. - 7.
+During the unpaid care leave pension accrual continues to be based on the number of working hours prior to the leave.
+The full pension premiums (including the employer contribution) are borne by the employee. - 8.
+The request for leave as defined in this article may be refused or withdrawn if there are pressing operational interests. - 9.
+The employer may require the employee to make plausible that care of a person as referred to in the first paragraph is necessary due to illness or life-threatening illness.